 Are you trying to determine if we have bed bugs in the house?
-First, I’ll narrate a personal experience I had 8 months ago.
+First, I’ll narrate a personal experience I had eight months ago.

-I had just come back from our vacation – I was into 1 Vrbo and 2 hotels – which I had thoroughly inspected with no signs of bed bugs.
+I had just come back from our vacation – I was into 1 Vrbo and two hotels – which I had thoroughly inspected with no signs of bed bugs.

-However, the next day, spots appeared on my daughter arms and legs – as shown in picture.
+However, the next day, spots appeared on my daughter’s arms and legs – as shown in the picture.
 I was worried – probably just like you are.

-So, in this post, I’ll outline different pictures of bed bug bites that’ll help you determine if you’ve been bitten by bed bugs.
+So, in this post, I’ll outline different pictures of bed bug bites that’ll help you determine if bed bugs have bitten you.

-Pictures of Bed Bug Bites?? – What Do Bed Bug Bites Look Like?
+Pictures of Bed Bug Bites?
+Stings, Allergies? – What Do Bed Bug Bites Look Like?

-The bites are usually found on the parts of the body that are exposed to the bed bugs while you sleep.
-These could be neck, hands, shoulders, legs, arms, and face.
+The bites are usually found on the body parts that are exposed to the bed bugs while you sleep.
+These could be the neck, hands, shoulders, legs, arms, and face.
 Though not the usual case, bed bug bites are usually found in small groups.

-On the bitten area, they might be linear or in the form of a zigzag.
-If you see small, raised or flat areas that might become itchily inflamed or blistered, then you might be a victim of a bed bug bite.
+In the bitten area, they might be linear or in the form of a zigzag.
+If you see small, raised, or flat spots that might become itchily inflamed or blistered, then you might be a victim of a bed bug bite.

 The fact is that reactions don’t occur immediately you receive a bite.
 It could take from a few minutes to one week.
 This is also the time that your body starts to manifest the bite symptoms.
 When they pierce the skin to suck blood, bed bugs inject with their saliva, an anti-coagulant.

 Symptoms of Bed Bug Bite-Bite Identification